Terminology:

 - the adress of a symbol is modelled as a zero-length

-returns the standard C library symbols loaded with the Java runtimeSymbolLookup#libraryLookup
+MemorySegment Linker#defaultLookupreturns the standard C library symbols loaded with the Java runtimeSymbolLookup#libraryLookupcan load other libraries

 Example: